Category: Kids

 23 Healthy Halloween Recipes Plus Activities that Kids will LOVE!

 Move over huge bags of sugary candy, festive fun is more important than ever!!
+This year, let’s fill the spooky season with creative Halloween recipes and activities that make kids of all ages smile and keep the sugar rush at bay.

 Can the words healthy and Halloween really belong in the same sentence?
 According to research published in the Journal of the American Medical Association, they should!
 Healthy options are now more than ever!
-This research found that childhood obesity rose significantly during the pandemic, especially in children 5-11 years old.
-Whether the weight gain was a result of food choices or children being more sedentary, the gain was about 5 pounds which equals the weight increase from the past 20 years!
-This perfect storm of ready to eat and junk foods, meal fatigue and lack of activity during quarantine makes the focus on healthy holiday celebrations much more important this year.
+HealthHealthy options matter more now than ever!
+The research found that childhood obesity rose significantly during the pandemic, especially in children 5–11 years old.
+That weight gain—about 5 pounds per child—matches the increase seen in the past 20 years!
+Whether it’s due to food choices, junk food, ultra-processed foods, or a more sedentary lifestyle, it’s the perfect storm for weight gain, unhealthy foods, and health problems like heart disease.
+This makes our focus on Halloween party recipes and fun Halloween treats—without all the added sugar—a great idea this year.

 And truthfully, with a little creativity, healthy Halloween snacks are sooo simple to make and they deliver a huge payoff because you kids won’t have sugar overload, or the inevitable crash afterwards!